simplevulnerabilitymanager/svm/README_en.md

 # License
 Only the scripts for Windows (.bat) and the scripts for Linux (.sh) are OpenSource with GPL license, the rest of the programs have their respective licenses.

 The executable "svm.exe" is a freeware license and should only be used for personal use.
 For use in companies, the **Pro** license must be purchased from SVM.
-More info to [contacto@simplevulnerabilitymanager.com] (mailto: contacto@simplevulnerabilitymanager.com) and at [www.SimpleVulnerabilityManager.com] (https://www.simplevulnerabilitymanager.com/)
+More info to [contacto@simplevulnerabilitymanager.com] (mailto:contacto@simplevulnerabilitymanager.com) and at [www.SimpleVulnerabilityManager.com] (https://www.simplevulnerabilitymanager.com/)